ZeroMarker/kali/rd/mos.md

 sat idle until the I/O finished.
 The solution that evolved was to partition memory into several pieces, with a different job in each partition, While on job was waiting for I/O to complete, another job could be using the CPU.
+Having multiple jobs safely in memory at once requires special hardware to protect each job against snooping and mischief by the other ones, but the 360 and other third-generation systems were equipped with this hardware.
+Another major feature present in third-generation operating systems was the ability to read jobs from cards onto the disk as soon as they were brought to the computer room.
+Then, whenever a running job finished, the operating system could load a new job from disk into the now-empty partition and run it.
+This technique is called spooling (from Simultaneous Peripheral Operation On Line) and was also used for output.

+The first general-purpose timesharing system, CTSS(Compatible Time Sharing System), was devoleped at M.I.T. on a specially modified 7094 (Corbato et al, 1962).